belovedpearl/Green_Space-PP1/README.md

 * Caption Image
     * I discovered the caption image was not properly placed on smaller screen, it was resolved by resizing and viewing it till I got a properly placed caption image.
-* Text Area on contact form not displaying text
+* Input on contact form not displaying text

-    *
+    * Using the dev tool, I realised "Color: white" set on the input caused the bug.
+Removing the color fixed the bug.
+*  Images appeared smaller than I intend, changing background size contain to cover fixed it.

 * "More Service" link on the index page was too close to the content